revolet/eav/README.md

-This Perl module implements an [entity-attribute-value](http://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model) (EAV) data model with many options for storage backends.
+This Perl module implements an [entity-attribute-value](http://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model) (EAV) data model interface, providing a simple and unified method to access data on several different types of storage backends.

 [Reddit](http://www.reddit.com/) is an example of a popular site using an EAV-like data model at some point.